ElianaJain/ElianaJainPortfolio/work/ux-writing-case-study.md

 Every validation message in this sample is written as an instruction, not a diagnosis:

-- "Remove special characters.
-Only letters, numbers, and hyphens are allowed."
+- "Letters, numbers, and hyphens only."
 Not "Invalid characters."
-- "Start date can't be in the past.
-Choose today or a future date."
+- "Choose today or a future date."
 Not "Invalid date."
 - "A project lead is required before publishing."
 Not "Required field."

 The third example includes a consequence ("before publishing") that the standard pattern omits entirely.
 Knowing *why* a field is required reduces frustration and speeds resolution.
 The user understands the system's logic rather than fighting an unexplained rule.